Background pattern

 • Dry mouth

-• Conjunctivitis (inflammation of the eye, also known as "red eye")
+• Conjunctivitis (eye inflammation, also known as "red eye")

 • Depression

-• Reduced white blood cell count and risk (agranulocytosis)
+• Reduced and dangerous white blood cell count (agranulocytosis)

 • Worsening of angina pectoris (chest pain)